 Bindings: Burton Cartel, Burton Cartel Limited, Burton Malavita, Burton Diode, Union Force, Flux DMCC, Flux SF45,Burton Genesis, Union SL, Union Contact Pro and a few others.

-Years ago when we first tried the Taipan we all did not expect to like the Taipan as much as we did.
-It out performs many all mountain boards we have ridden in the $500 range.
+Years ago when we first tried the Taipan we all did not expect to like it as much as we did.
+It sits in a higher class of boards than it’s price range would lead you to believe.
 Many companies say almost all of their boards are a peak to park weapon but we rarely say this here at the Good Ride.
 It’s one of those all mountain do everything boards that does everything well.
 It’s nothing exceptional in any category but is never disappointing and that is all you can ask for a true all mountain board.
+The all condition consistency is what really gets us.
+It’s personality remains the same from ice to powder.

 On Snow Feel: Hybrid Camber has many of the qualities of rocker or hybrid rocker but doesn’t have that ultra loose feel like a skate board with no trucks.
 It’s also easier to one foot off the chair or to flat base on those long cat track runs.
 It’s the kind of board that allows a stable all mountain ride that performs well (not great) at everything.